 Day 5: We’ll depart early to visit the north coast at Río Lagartos.
 The arid scrub here is home to two very local endemics, the tiny Mexican Sheartail and the garrulous Yucatan Wren, both of which we should see.
-We’ll take a boat trip through mangrove-fringed lagoons in search of American Flamingo, Reddish Egret, Boat-billed Heron, and perhaps Kelp Gull, a recent colonist.
-After lunch we’ll visit a nearby saltworks, home to Snowy Plover, Gull-billed Tern, and large flocks of migrant shorebirds that support numbers of wintering Peregrine Falcon and Merlin.
+We’ll take a boat trip through mangrove-fringed lagoons in search of American Flamingo, Reddish Egret and Boat-billed Heron.
+After lunch we’ll visit a nearby salt works, home to Snowy Plover, Gull-billed Tern, and large flocks of migrant shorebirds that support wintering Peregrine Falcon and Merlin.
 Night in Valladolid.

-Day 6: This morning we’ll drive to the nearby ruins of Chichén Itzá, where the surrounding woodland will provide another taste of the Yucatán’s distinctive avifauna.
-Birds here include Ferruginous Pygmy-Owl, Cinnamon Hummingbird, Turquoise-browed Motmot, Cave Swallow, Yucatán Jay, and Orange Oriole.
+Day 6: This morning we’ll drive to the nearby ruins of Chichén Itzá, where the surrounding woodland will provide another taste of the Yucatan’s distinctive avifauna.
+Birds here include Ferruginous Pygmy-Owl, Cinnamon Hummingbird, Turquoise-browed Motmot, Cave Swallow, Yucatan Jay, and Orange Oriole.
 There will be time to view the ruins, the remains of one of the most complex of all Late Classic Maya ceremonial centers.
-After lunch we’ll drive back to Cancún for our trip over to the Caribbean island of Cozumel.
+After lunch we’ll drive to Play del Carmen for a ferry ride to the Caribbean island of Cozumel.
 Night in Cozumel.

 Day 7: Mexico’s Cozumel Island has an interesting mix of Caribbean, Yucatan Peninsula, and island-endemic birds.
-We’ll spend a leisurely dayexploring the island in search of White-crowned Pigeon, Cozumel Emerald, Caribbean Elaenia, Black Catbird, Yucatan and Cozumel Vireos, Cozumel Wren, Western Spindalis, the distinctive races (or species?) of Bananaquit and Blue-gray Gnatcatcher, and the now very scarce (extinct?)
-Cozumel Thrasher.
+We’ll spend a leisurely day exploring the island in search of White-crowned Pigeon, Cozumel Emerald, Caribbean Elaenia, Black Catbird, Yucatan and Cozumel Vireos, the very distinctive and endemic form of House Wren, Western Spindalis, and the distinctive races (or species?) of Bananaquit and Blue-gray Gnatcatcher.
 Wintering migrants include Palm, Prairie, Cape May, Yellow-throated, and Swainson’s Warblers.
 Night in Cozumel.

 Day 8: The tour concludes this morning in Cozumel.
 We’ll have an optional early morning walk to look for anything we may have missed before returning to the hotel for buffet breakfast and transfer to the airport for flights homeward.

-This tour is limited to seven participants with one leader, 12 with two leaders.
+This tour is limited to seven participants with one leader.